AlignRec: Aligning and Training in Multimodal Recommendations: AlignRec

 \subsubsection{Inter-Content Alignment}

-In multimodal recommendation scenarios, the item's vision modality and text modalities usually represent the same item from different aspects (\eg, pictures and descriptions of the same product).
-However, extracting vision and text features from different encoders will result in the distribution and representation gap between content modalities, making it hard for item representations.
-In Fig.~\ref{fig:motivations}(left), we show the t-SNE~\cite{van2008visualizing} results of vision and text features which are commonly used in multimodal recommendation in Amazon Sports dataset~\cite{he2016ups}.
-We find that they have different distributions, so vision-text pairs can be far apart since they are extracted from VGG and Transformer separately.
-Therefore, aligning them is necessary.
+In multimodal recommendation scenarios, the item's vision and text modalities usually illustrate the same item from different aspects (\eg, pictures and descriptions of the same product).
+However, extracting vision and text features from different encoders will result in the distribution gap between content modalities, making it hard for item representations.
+For example, the vision and text features in commonly used Amazon Sports dataset~\cite{he2016ups} are extracted from VGG and Transformer respectively, which need to be aligned in recommendation.

 In Eq.~\eqref{eq:mmrec}, the vision-text alignment is learned through mask-data-modeling techniques: Mask some tokens of one modality (\eg, vision) while predicting the masked token using another modality (text) and remaining tokens in the masked modality (vision).
-In this way, the $MMEnc$ can attend to both vision and text so that the multimodal information is gradually aligned and fused.
-The training loss is the sum of mask-image-modeling (MIM) and mask-language-modeling (MLM) in Eq.~\eqref{eq:mmrec-loss}.
-After that, we obtain the \textbf{CLS} token as the unified multimodal representation $\textbf{h}_{mm}^i$.
+In this way, the $MMEnc$ can attend to both vision and text so that the representation is gradually aligned and fused.
+The loss is the sum of mask-image-modeling (MIM) and mask-language-modeling (MLM) in Eq.~\eqref{eq:mmrec-loss} introduced in BERT~\cite{devlin2018bert} and BEiT~\cite{wang2022image}.
+We then obtain the \textbf{CLS} token as the unified multimodal representation $\textbf{h}_{mm}^i$.